 - Local devices

-This article discusses the things to consider when a Microsoft Windows 2000 Server-based domain controller, a Windows Server 2003-based domain controller, or a Windows Server 2008-based controller runs in a virtual hosting environment.
+This article discusses the things to consider when a Microsoft Windows Server-based DC runs in a virtual hosting environment.
 Virtual hosting environments include the following:

 - VMware family of virtualization products